Our Services

 You are entitled to free legal advice when arrested or interviewed by the police.
 While you can use the duty solicitor available at the police station, we strongly recommend choosing your own legal representative with specialist experience in drug conspiracy cases.

-Our highly experienced drug conspiracy defence solicitors are available 24/7 for police station representation by calling 07535215140.
+Our highly experienced drug offence solicitors are available 24/7 for police station representation via WhatsApp on 07535 215140.

 Legal aid for drug conspiracy prosecutions

-If you are prosecuted for a drug conspiracy offence, then depending on the circumstances some or all of the cost of your defence may be covered with a Representation Order (a.k.a. ‘legal aid’).
+If you are prosecuted for a drug conspiracy offence, then depending on the circumstances, some or all of the cost of your defence may be covered by a Representation Order (a.k.a. ‘legal aid’).

 Representation Orders are means-tested, so what, if any, support you can get will depend on your personal financial circumstances.